 6) Medication advice for pregnant or breastfeeding women who are prescribed psychotropic medication for psychiatric purposes.

 - Women within nine months of childbirth with any of the above illness.
-Anybody referred outside this timeframe will be discussed on an individual basis.
+Women will be considered outside of this time frame if there is a perinatal specific need and will be discussed on an individual basis.

 - Where a pregnant or postnatal woman is already open on the caseload of mental health services, the perinatal mental health team can offer joint management, as appropriate to the woman’s needs.

 - Any woman who is admitted to a regional mother and baby unit with a perinatal illness will be seen by the perinatal mental health team on discharge.